-PIHG realized very quickly that, in order to have a sustainable hemp industry in Canada, a plant breeding program would be necessary.
-There are two main reasons for this need:
+PIHG realized very quickly after incorporation that, in order to have a sustainable hemp industry in Canada, more plant breeding programs and/or access to new genetics would be necessary for producers.
+Two reasons for this need are:

-- Health Canada regulations require close monitoring and control of THC.
+- Health Canada regulations require close monitoring and control of THC in Industrial Hemp plants.
 This monitoring & control is best accomplished through a plant breeding program.

 Hemp Plant Breeding